elastic/elasticsearch-rails/elasticsearch-model/README.md

 # => 0
 ```

-As we see, no errors were encountered during importing, so let's search the index!
+No errors were reported during importing, so... let's search the index!

 ### Searching